dwho0937wei-dotcom/AnimeShoKan_Project/README.md

-AnimeShoKan will be a library website that talks about various existing anime including their episodes.
+AnimeShoKan will is a catolog library website that lists various existing anime and characters of these existing anime.
-Each anime may have their own wiki.
+Each anime will also have their corresponding characters and episodes.

 (Not planned yet)
-Users will find pages of anime characters relevant to their corresponding anime.
 Users can post blogs and comments in reference to some anime (not planned yet).